M-Juhasz/CreateReport_Template/README.md

 # Example / Teamplate for a "Report Generator":
+Tried to seperate code into functions as I thought it made sense.
+Imports on function level for easy reuseability.

+Example script demoing useage of the functions can be found in main function.
+Test by executing createreport.py.

 * reads first sheet of testdata file as pandas dataframe, currently includes (and possibly expects) 3 columns in plot
 * uses report.html as template for pdf